usmansbk/blog-draft/markdowns/redux.md

 }
 ```

-We call this new function a **Reducer** because it takes our state and action, and reduces it to a new state, similar to how Array `reduce` method works.
+We call this new function a **Reducer** because it takes our state and action, and reduces it to a new state, similar to how array `reduce` method works.

-Also, notice how our arrow functions are so short that we could move their bodies to their respective `if` blocks.
-We can improve on that.
+Also, since our arrow functions are short, we can move their bodies to their respective `if` blocks.

-Let's refactor our function to keep it short.

 ```js
 function todoReducer(state, action) {